SEO creates more problems than it fixes

 Hierarchical Navigation

-When we look at their analytics we can often see a significant decrease in traffic t the home page but overall site visitors are the same or increasing.
-When we look at most common point of entries it is often a popular product or category of product with anywhere from 10 to 60% of the entire site traffic going to a set of internal pages from search engines.
+When we look at their analytics, we can often see a significant decrease in traffic to the home page, but overall, site visitors are the same or increasing.
+The most common point of entry is often a popular product or category of product, with anywhere from 10 to 60% of the entire site traffic going to a set of internal pages from search engines.

-When this is explained to the client they get frustrated and simply state they don’t have the time or resources to fix the content and navigation at the lower levers and put not on the wish list for the next update.
+When this is explained to the client, they get frustrated and simply state they don’t have the time or resources to fix the content and navigation at the lower levers.
+They put it not on the wish list for the next update.

 Template Changes

-I have been preaching for years about the economies of scale that can be realized if we can make some of the most fundamental changes to we page templates.
-I have publicly presented examples from IBM where a single template update in the US which was implemented in 100 countries resulted in the local market page for that keyword phrase ranking in the top three position in over 50 countries with a month resulting in a exponential increase in traffic.
+I have been preaching for years about the economies of scale that can be realized if we can make some of the most fundamental changes to our web page templates.
+I have publicly presented examples from IBM where a single template update in the US, implemented in 100 countries, resulted in the local market page for that keyword phrase ranking in the top three positions in over 50 countries within a month, resulting in an exponential increase in traffic.

-When we present these and the supporting content as well as the business case we are presented with anger and a myriad of excuses that you would not believe.
-The most common after “our standards won’t allow that change” is “our developers are too busy adding new bells and whistles that they can’t make the template changes” and on goes the battle.
+When we present these, the supporting content, and the business case, we are met with anger and a myriad of excuses that you would not believe.
+The most common after “our standards won’t allow that change” is “our developers are too busy adding new bells and whistles that they can’t make the template changes,” and on goes the battle.

-So why are we plagued by this lack of support for change in both thinking like a consumer as well as developing sites that will generate exponential traffic at a cost significantly lower than any other form of marketing?
+So why are we plagued by this lack of support for change in thinking like a consumer and developing sites that will generate exponential traffic at a cost significantly lower than any other form of marketing?

 The most common reasons I have identified are: